ITISFoundation/mmux_vite/flaskapi/osparc-api-python-client/docs/StudiesApi.md

 Start Study Job

-Changed in *version 0.6.0*: Now responds with a 202 when successfully starting a computation Changed in *version 0.8*: query parameter `cluster_id` deprecated
+Changed in *version 0.6*: Now responds with a 202 when successfully starting a computation

 ### Example